ArsaModz/Aliens-Fireteam-Elite-Save-Editor/README.md

-# Monster Hunter World: Iceborne Save Editor (PS4/PC)
+# Aliens: Fireteam Elite Save Editor (PS4/PC)
-A save editor for *Monster Hunter World: Iceborne* on PS4 and PC.
+A save editor for *Aliens: Fireteam Elite* on PS4 and PC.
 Rewritten from the ground up in C# and WPF (.NET 4.7.2), this tool offers a comprehensive suite for managing character progression, inventory, equipment, and more across multiple save slots on both platforms.

 ## 🚀 Key Features